Talking to Kids About Cancer

 - is withdrawing from friends.

 Teachers and other school staff can be among the first people to notice that something is worrying a young person.
-Because they see children every weekday for many weeks in a row, they may see a change in behaviour, concentration levels, grades, eating habits and socialising with peers.
-This is one of the reasons it is valuable to let the school know what is going on at home and to ask them to contact you if they have any concerns about how your child is coping.
+Because they see children every weekday, they may see a change in behaviour, concentration levels, marks, eating habits and socialising with peers.
+This is one of the reasons it may be a good idea to let the school know what is going on at home and to ask them to contact you if they have any concerns about how your child is coping.

 Health professionals who can help